Skip to main content

 • Use on-premise collectors for data sources that are behind a private network or firewalls.

-• Cloud collectors are not available some data sources.
+• Cloud collectors are not available for some data sources.
 For such sources, you will have to use the on-premise collectors.

 Important